NonGMOTrash/teralite/README.md

 - fixed status effect stacking not working
 - fixed the bow being capped at 2 damage instead of 3
 - fixed some death effects not playing
-- replaced a few of the sound effects
 - made the readme into a .html file

 #### Beta 2.14 Hotfix #2 (5/23/2021)